-While contact tracing is a labor-intensive process, it is recommended that contact tracing be initiated at the earliest possible time before an ill person becomes infectious, taking advantage of the window of opportunity to prevent more cases from occurring (Figure 1).
-It is recommended that quarantine is undertaken for 14 days from the last unprotected contact with a case, in order to slow down the spread of infection and reduce the burden on health services.

-Contact tracing should be conducted for all confirmed cases and is desirable for probable cases as a good precautionary approach in the absence of a comprehensive access to laboratory testing and confirmation.
+While contact tracing is a labour intensive process, it is recommended that contact tracing be initiated at the earliest possible time before an ill person becomes infectious, taking advantage of the window of opportunity to prevent more cases from occurring (Figure 1).
+Where possible, the use of information and communication technology is encouraged.
+It is also recommended that quarantine is undertaken for as long as resources and local conditions allow to slow down the spread of infection and reduce the burden on health services.
+Contact tracing should be conducted for all confirmed cases and probable cases.